Panel rejects psychedelic drug MDMA as a PTSD treatment in possible setback for advocates

 “It seems like there are so many problems with the data — each one alone might be OK, but when you pile them on top of each other … there’s just a lot of questions I would have about how effective the treatment is,” said Dr. Melissa Decker Barone, a psychologist with the Department of Veterans Affairs.

-The FDA is not required to follow the group’s advice and is expected to make its final decision by August, but the negative opinion could strengthen FDA’s rationale for rejecting the treatment.
+The FDA is not required to follow the group’s advice and is expected to make its final decision by August, but the negative opinion could strengthen agency's rationale for rejecting the treatment.

+MDMA is the first in a series of psychedelics — including LSD and psilocybin — that are expected to come before the FDA for review in the next few years as part of a resurgence of interest into the drugs' medical potential, which advocates claim could transform the treatment of mental health disorders.

-The vote followed hours of pointed questions and criticisms about the research submitted on MDMA — sometimes called ecstasy or molly.
+But FDA advisers spent most of Tuesday’s meeting leveling pointed criticisms at the research submitted on MDMA, which is sometimes called ecstasy or molly.
 Panelists pointed to flawed studies that could have skewed the results, missing follow-up data on patient outcomes and a lack of diversity among participants.
-The vast majority of patients studied were white, with only five Black patients receiving MDMA, raising questions about the generalizability of the results.
+The vast majority of patients were white, with only five Black patients receiving MDMA, raising questions about the generalizability of the results.

 “The fact that this study has so many white participants is problematic because I don’t want something to roll out that only helps this one group,” said Elizabeth Joniak-Grant, the group’s patient representative.

 The FDA advisers also drew attention to allegations of misconduct in the trials that have recently surfaced in news stories and a report by the nonprofit Institute for Clinical and Economic Review, which evaluates experimental drug treatments.
-The incidents include a 2018 report of apparent sexual misconduct by a therapist interacting with a patient.
+The incidents include a 2018 report of apparent sexual misconduct by a therapist and her husband while treating a patient.

+Lykos Therapeutics, the company behind the study, said it previously reported the incident to the FDA and regulators in Canada, where the therapist is based.

+Lykos said in a statement after the meeting that it would work with regulators to address the panel's concerns.

+“While we are disappointed in the vote, we are committed to continuing to collaborate with the FDA with their ongoing review of our (drug application) over the coming weeks,” the company stated.
+FDA is expected to issue its decision by Aug.
+11.

-MDMA is the first in a series of psychedelics — including LSD and psilocybin — that are expected to come before the FDA in the next few years.
-The panel's negative ruling could further derail financial investments in the fledgling industry, which has mainly been funded by a small number of wealthy backers.
+The overwhelmingly negative panel ruling could further derail financial investments in the fledgling psychedelic industry, which has mainly been funded by a small number of wealthy backers.
+Dozens of startup companies have launched in recent years seeking to study psilocybin, ketamine and others drugs for conditions like depression and addiction, though many have struggled to raise money.

-But the panel struggled with the reliability of those results, given the difficulties of objectively testing psychedelic drugs.
+But the panel struggled with the reliability of the results reported by Lykos, given the difficulties of objectively testing psychedelic drugs.

 Because MDMA causes intense, psychological experiences, almost all patients in two key studies of the drug were able to guess whether they had received the MDMA or a dummy pill.
 That’s the opposite of the approach generally required for high-quality drug research, in which bias is minimized by “blinding” patients and researchers to whether they received the drug under investigation.